-Some installations may also require the following additional settings:
+More advanced installations may also require the following:

 - Proxy server name

 - Proxy server port

 - Log Backup File

 These settings may be ignored if they are not required.
 Please remember to ensure that your site firewall / proxy server will allow http protocol traffic to the logging server.